pyta-uoft/website/index.md

 ### W0101: Unreachable {#W0101}

-This error occurs when there is some code behind a `return` or `raise` statement.
-This code will never be run.
+This error occurs when there is some code after a `return` or `raise` statement.
+This code will never be run, and should be removed.
+Or, you should check your return statements carefully.

 ~~~~ {include="W0101_unreachable"}
 ~~~~